 - Award availability is coach is wide open for 22.5K United miles each way.
 You can transfer Chase or Marriott points to United.

-- You can theoretically book these routes for just 7.5K Turkish miles each way, but it’s very difficult to get an agent that can book United’s long-haul Hawaii flights with Turkish miles and you can’t redeem for them online.
-You can transfer Citi or Marriott points to Turkish.
+- You can theoretically book these routes for just 7.5K Turkish miles each way, but it’s difficult to get an agent that can book United’s long-haul Hawaii flights with Turkish miles and you can’t redeem for them online.
+You can transfer Citi, Capital One, or Marriott points to Turkish.

 - You can also use 17.5K Singapore miles each way, and those are bookable online.
 You can transfer AMEX, Capital One, Chase, Citi, or Marriott points to Singapore.

 Originally posted on 9/9/20:

 - Newark to Maui was my most confident guess and sure enough, United will launch the route with 4 weekly 767-300ER flights starting in summer 2021.
 It will be the longest route that any airline has to Maui.
 This comes in addition to daily Newark-Honolulu service.
 That also means that the United 767 fleet won’t be retired.

 - Another awesome Hawaii route launch is Chicago-Kona on Hawaii’s Big Island with 4 weekly flights starting in summer 2021.
 Best of all, that route will be served by a 787-8, which should feature all Polaris seating!
 United already serves Chicago to Honolulu and Maui.

 - South Africa seemed like a sure bet, and it will be Newark-Johannesburg that gets the new service with daily 787-9 flights starting in spring 2021.